 For me personally, I’m particularly annoyed that Google Assistant is activated without me having asked for it.
 I am sure you might have felt the same at least once.
 In fact, I also managed to find that a lot of people are searching 'how to delete Google Voice' on Google search.
 No wonder!

 As you might have already guessed, this is mainly because Google Assistant is invoked multiple times when you unlock your smartphone.
 There are multiple ways this can happen.
 Whatever the way, once it’s opened, the assistant captures your voice, analyzes it and performs the action you’ve indicated causing unnecessary delays.

-Once it’s opened, the assistant captures your voice, analyzes it and performs the action you’ve indicated.
-You might even have your smartphone in your pocket and activate Google Assistant by accident.
+Hell, you might even have your smartphone in your pocket and activate Google Assistant by accident.
 If you’re in the middle of a conversation, your device might pick up a fragment of what you've said and think you’re asking a question… and then answer you!
 This happened to me recently when I was talking to a friend.
 Suddenly, a voice from my pocket began to speak about the tomb of some Egyptian pharaoh.
 And believe me, at the time we weren’t in an exciting debate about Egypt.

 If you choose to disable Google Assistant completely, follow these steps:

-- go to Settings
+- Go to Settings

-- Here you can specify which assistant app you want to open when you press the start button.
+- Here, you can specify which assistant app you want to open when you press the start button.
 In my case, I could choose between Google and having no supporting app.

 What do you think?
 Does Google Assistant bother you or is just the opposite?
 Have you had any strange experiences with Google’s trusty sidekick?
 Let us know in the comments!